youshen-lim/TalentSol-ATS-Supervised-Classifier-for-Initial-Candidate-Screening-and-Prioritization/README.md

 1.  **Data Loading:** The `job_applicant_dataset.csv` file was loaded into a pandas DataFrame.
 2.  **Identifier and Sensitive Feature Removal:** Columns like 'Job Applicant Name', 'Job Applicant ID', 'Age', and 'Gender' were removed early in the preprocessing pipeline.
 These columns contain **personally identifiable information (PII)** and were removed to mitigate risks of re-identification and ensure data privacy, aligning with responsible AI considerations.
 They were also not considered relevant or appropriate for the prioritization task in this version of the project, as the focus is on text matching between the resume/CV and the job description/job role.
-3.  **Categorical Feature Splitting:** The 'Race' column, containing multiple race values, was split into separate columns ('Race1' and 'Race2') to handle different race categories.
-4.  **Missing Value Handling:** Checked for and confirmed no missing data points were present after initial cleaning.
+3.  **Handling Missing Values:** Checked for and confirmed no missing data points were present after initial cleaning.
-5.  **Handling Class Imbalance:** The dataset had more candidates who were *not* a "Best Match" than those who were.
+4.  **Handling Class Imbalance:** The dataset had more candidates who were *not* a "Best Match" than those who were.
 To prevent the model from being biased towards the majority class, we used a technique called **oversampling** to create more examples of the minority class ("Best Match").
-6.  **Categorical Encoding:** Non-numerical categories like 'Ethnicity', 'Job Roles', 'Race1', and 'Race2' were converted into numerical representations using One-Hot Encoding.
+5.  **Categorical Encoding:** Non-numerical categories like 'Ethnicity' and 'Job Roles' were converted into numerical representations using One-Hot Encoding.
+The 'Race' column was split into 'Race1' and 'Race2' and then **both were dropped** to address potential racial bias and discrimination in the model.
+The 'Ethnicity' column was kept as a feature to support diversity hiring considerations.
-7.  **Text Feature Embedding:** This is where we convert the text from 'Job Description' and 'Resume' into numbers.
+6.  **Text Feature Embedding:** This is where we convert the text from 'Job Description' and 'Resume' into numbers.
 We explored different methods:
     *   **TF-IDF Vectorization (Term Frequency-Inverse Document Frequency):** Calculates a score for each word based on its frequency within a document and its rarity across all documents.
 We also explored and optimized **n-grams** (sequences of words) to capture phrase meaning, finding that bigrams (1,2) improved performance.
     *   **Word2Vec Embeddings:** Learns dense numerical vector representations for words, capturing semantic relationships.
 Document vectors were created by averaging word vectors.
     *   **Hybrid Embeddings:** Combinations of TF-IDF and Word2Vec features were created to leverage the strengths of both approaches.
 An optimized hybrid approach used TF-IDF with tuned n-grams and Word2Vec.